mariohernandez/mariohernandezio/src/blog/storybook-variations.md

 imageThumb: "/images/thumbs/variations-thumb.webp"
 featuredImageCredit: "Scott Webb"
 featuredImageCreditUrl: "https://unsplash.com/@scottwebb"
-summary: "Component variations inherit the attributes of a component and "
+summary: "If your Drupal theme uses Storybook as its design system, learn how to create component variations or stories."
 ---

 One great way to extend your catalog of components is by creating components variations.
-Variations, in the context of component-driven development, refers to creating alternative displays of existing components to enhance your site's UI/UX, as well as to find creative ways to display the same content.
-Variations of a component reduce the need of building new components.
+Variations, in the context of component-driven development, refers to displaying your content in different ways.
+Variations of a component reduce the need of building new components as well as duplicate code.

 In Storybook, variations are known as Stories.
 In this post I will be using variations and stories interchangeably.

-The image below shows how a card component can be displayed in so many ways.
+The image below shows how different card stories or variations, can display the same content in many ways.

 ![Card with multiple variations](/images/variations.webp){.body-image}